DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 *Larvatus prodeo — "I advance masked." — Descartes*

 Blindproof is a Bittensor subnet where miners run LLM inference on data they mathematically cannot read — and are paid only when a public proof confirms the work ran exactly right.
 Every value a miner ever holds is masked noise.
-Every piece of the computation carries a zero-knowledge proof.
+Every piece of the computation carries a zero-knowledge (ZK) proof.
 Every proof is checkable by anyone in milliseconds, and payment follows the proof, not the promise.
 The client masks a question, walks away, and returns to a verified answer — from machines that never saw the question at all.

 The name says the design three ways: blind plus proof — private plus proven; proof as in waterproof — impervious to being seen; and proofed against blindness itself — a system in which sightlessness costs nothing.